 - 1. Instrument cable overall shields and individual shields are to be grounded at one end only to avoid ground loops.
 The non-grounded end should be sealed with heat shrink tubing or another means so it cannot be grounded intentionally or unintentionally. - 1.1 For non-intrinsically safe wiring, where an incoming shielded cable and an outgoing shielded cable connect at a set of terminals and one of the cable shields is grounded elsewhere, use insulated feed-through terminals to connect the shields of the incoming and outgoing cables. - 2.
-Instrument overall and individual cable shields should typically be grounded at the control panel or I/O marshalling cabinet. - 2.1 RTDs embedded in windings of medium and high voltage (> 1 kV) motors shall be bonded to ground in a junction box to avoid fault currents from propagating into control panels or I/O marshalling cabinets. - 3.
-Except for grounded thermocouples, all of the shield drain wires shall be cut and taped in the field near the instrument. - 4.
+Instrument overall and individual cable shields should be grounded at the control panel or I/O marshalling cabinet. - 2.1 RTDs embedded in windings of medium and high voltage (> 1 kV) motors shall be bonded to ground in a junction box to avoid fault currents from propagating into control panels or I/O marshalling cabinets. - 3.
+Except for grounded thermocouples, all of the shield drain wires shall be cut and heat shrank in the field near the instrument. - 4.
 Exposed parts of the drain wires should be inside insertion jackets.
-Drain wires for different loops should not touch each other within the junction boxes, I/O or marshalling cabinets. - 5.
+Drain wires for different loops should not touch each other within the junction boxes, I/O or marshalling cabinets.
+All exposed parts of drain wires should be covered with heat shrink to ensure isolation. - 5.
 PROFIBUS cable shields should be grounded at both ends to improve noise rejection, unless ground loop currents prevent proper operation of the communication cables, in which case the cables may be grounded at one end only.
 Provide an insulated, 12 AWG, equipotential bonding conductor along with all PROFIBUS cabling to minimize currents in the cable shields.

-)© Revision: 02 Page 62 of 131 Winnipeg Automation Design Guide Document Code: 612620-0013-40ER-0001
+)© Automation Design Guide Revision: 03 Page 62 of 132 Winnipeg Automation Design Guide Document Code: cument Code: 612620-0013-40ER- 10ER-0001

-6. If intrinsic safety is required, the intrinsic safety ground system shall have a dedicated ground conductor that is isolated from the safety ground, except for at the final connection to the building electrode ground, to prevent ground fault currents from entering the intrinsically safe system.
+6. If intrinsic safety is required, the intrinsic safety ground system shall have a dedicated ground conductor or bus that is isolated from the safety ground, except for a single connection to the building electrode ground, to prevent ground fault currents from entering the intrinsically safe system.